Annabelle Cleeland

 Annabelle Cleeland is an Australian politician who is the current member for the district of Euroa in the Victorian Legislative Assembly.
 She is a member of the Nationals and was elected in the 2022 state election, replacing retiring MLA Steph Ryan.

+She has been the Shadow Assistant Minister for Health since January 2025.

+Prior to entering politics, Cleeland had served as a national agricultural journalist and editor for Fairfax Media and Stock & Land.